gvwilson/thirdbit/src/fiction/in-heck/index.md

 Her eyes widened.
 It was a crazy idea,
-but she had played hide and seek with Sindy and Gumption often enough to know that where you hid wasn't the only thing that mattered.
+but she had played hide and seek with Sindy and Gumption often enough to know that where you hid didn't matter as much as where people went looking for you.
-You also had to think about where people were going to look for you.

 She counted down the minutes.
 Ten…